-Note: The client must call NVFBC GetStatusEx() to check for configuring diference map block size.
-If bSupportConfigurableDiffMap is set to 1, then 16x16, 32x32, 64x64 and 128x128 difference map is supported.
-If client requests any of these blocksizes in setup parameters for an unsupported driver, NvFBC will ignore the request and return 128x128 difference map.
+Note: The client must call NVFBC GetStatusEx() to check for configuring difference map block size. bSupportConfigurableDiffMap is set if 16x16, 32x32, and 64x64 difference map is supported.
+If the client requests any of these blocksizes in setup parameters for an unsupported driver, NVFBC will ignore the request and return 128x128 difference map.